huaminghuangtw/Evergreen-Notes/Permanent-Notes/advice.md

 It’s better to take advice from someone who understands why they failed than from someone who misunderstands why they succeeded.

-Selfish people should listen to advice to be more selfless, selfless people should listen to advice to be more selfish. → Whenever you receive advice, consider its **opposite** as well.
+When someone gives you a recommendation, a piece of advice, or tells you what you “need” to do, **[consider the opposite](https://quarter--mile.com/Consider-the-Opposite)** as well.
+Pause and ask yourself: what would the complete opposite look like—and could that also make sense?
 You might be filtering out the advice you need most.

+* Selfish people should listen to advice to be more selfless, selfless people should listen to advice to be more selfish.

 The point of seeking advice isn’t to follow it blindly but to enhance your clarity of thought.
 Advice is often rooted in the giver’s unique experiences, values, and goals, which may not align with your own.
 People give guidance from what works for them.
 It may or may not apply to you.
 This is particularly true for online advice, where blog posts and articles reflect the writer’s perspective and lifestyle, often without context about your situation.
 They have no idea about you.
 There’s no guarantee that what works for them will also work for you.
 Without the opportunity to question causality or critically filter the advice, it risks becoming mental clutter, occupying your mind and to-do list without being meaningfully internalized.